rasmuslos/ShelfPlayer/README.md

 ### Building the app yourself

+**Install using your favorite Side loading tool**

+Download and install the latest release \
+*Please strip app extensions (widgets, siri support, ...), they will not work as intented see https://github.com/rasmuslos/ShelfPlayer/issues/4*

+**Build the app yourself**

 1. Install Xcode
 2. Change the bundle identifier
 3. Connect your iPhone to your Mac